brendt/stitcher.io/src/content/blog/2019-11-08-laravel-custom-relation-classes.md

 }
 ```

 We're adding the `with` call to eagerly load all habitants, but also note the specific `select` statement.
-We need to tell Laravel's query builder to only select the data from the `contracts` table, because otherwise the related habitant data will be merged on the `Contract` model, cause it to have the wrong ids.
+We need to tell Laravel's query builder to only select the data from the `contracts` table, because otherwise the related habitant data will be merged on the `Contract` model, cause it to have the wrong ids and what not.

 Finally we need to implement the `getResults` method, which simply executes the query: